Heading

 - Opening Hours: Daily from 10:00 - 18:30 (Closed on Tuesday)

-What is Villa Medici
+What is Villa Medici?

-- Villa Medici is a grand Renaissance Palace in central Rome just above the famous Spanish Steps.
-It is one of Rome's most unique attractions and offers 90-minute guided tours where visitors can enjoy parts of the palace and the garden estate that overlooks the city.
+- The property is one of Rome's lesser-known attractions and offers 90-minute guided tours where visitors can enjoy parts of the palace and the garden estate that overlooks the city.

-Is Villa Medici worth visiting
+Is Villa Medici Worth Visiting?

 What You Can See At Villa Medici

-- The historic Medici apartments
+- The historic Medici apartments which have been preserved

 - The famous Grand Staircase and galleries